A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Overview of Research Strategy

 \subsection{Scheduling}

-As we shall see, some things are probably best done before others.
+As described later, some things are probably best done before others.
 These `ground-clearing' tasks are described early in what follows.
-When those tasks have been completed, it should become easier to develop two or more aspects of the SP machine in parallel, in tasks described in later subsections.
+When those tasks have been completed, it should become easier to develop two or more aspects of the SP Machine in parallel, in tasks described in later subsections.

-When the SP system has been brought close to the point where it may prosper in a commercial environment, perhaps via applications that may be developed on relatively short timescales (Section \ref{apps_on_short_timescales_section}), companies may wish to refine the system for one or more markets.
+When the SP System has been brought close to the point where it may prosper in a commercial environment, perhaps via applications that may be developed on relatively short timescales (Section \ref{apps_on_short_timescales_section}), the system may be refined in specific application areas.